stan-dev/cmdstanpy/docsrc/workflow.rst

 The first ndarray dimension is the number of draws X number of chains.
 The remaining ndarray dimensions correspond to the Stan program variable dimension.
 The :meth:`~CmdStanMCMC.stan_variables` method returns a Python dict over all Stan model variables.

-The :meth:`~CmdStanMCMC.method_variables` method returns a Python dict over all inference method variables.